-Public Hearings during the pandemic: what you need to know
+Public Hearings are virtual AND in-person: what you need to know

-As committed advocates, even a pandemic won't stop us from making our voices heard on the issues that matter to our communities right now.
+As committed advocates, nothing will stop us from making our voices heard on the issues that matter to our communities right now.

-Now that the legislature is almost fully remote and virtual, we must find creative ways to educate legislators about bills that will have big impacts on the lives of low-income people in Maine.
+Now that the legislature is working both remotely and in-person, we have additional ways to educate legislators about bills that will have big impacts on the lives of low-income people in Maine.

-If you would like to participate in a public hearing of the Maine legislature in 2021, we hope this information will help.
+Here's what you need to know to participate in a public hearing of the Maine legislature this year.

 The legislative session will likely run from January to June.
-The Legislature holds public hearings on different legislation during the session.
+The Legislature holds public hearings on different bills in the first few months of the session.